 Immigration enforcement priorities changed under the Obama and Trump administrations.
 So-called “voluntary” programs like Secure Communities and the Priority Enforcement Program give the federal government the authority to dictate how many resources a community should put towards immigration enforcement every few years.
 If the federal government imposes immigration priorities on local law enforcement agencies, it should be through legislation, not executive order.

 3. Establish secure locations

 Communities have a vested interest in protecting certain locations from enforcement.
 Private institutions such as religious institutions and college campuses have historically provided sanctuary to immigrants and have justified their role with constitutional protections and the lack of available resources to engage in federal enforcement.
 To promote public safety, community members should know they are safe accessing certain resources such as schools, religious institutions, and courthouses.
 These locations should be secure from immigration enforcement in every city and state, without repercussions for the institution.

 The term “sanctuary city” demonizes a locality’s decision to prioritize their communities’ economic interests over enforcement of federal immigration laws.
 In reality, the policies adopted by jurisdictions that are classified as “sanctuary” policies should be standard practice in every city and state.
-These three policy recommendations would create room for local jurisdictions to make decisions that best protect their communities.
+These three policy recommendations for sanctuary cities would create room for local jurisdictions to make decisions that best protect their communities.